bareos/bareos/docs/manuals/source/TasksAndConcepts/BareosConsole.rst

    Used in the list and llist commands.
 Takes no arguments.

 on
-   Takes no keyword.
+   Takes no arguments.

 off
-   Takes no keyword.
+   Takes no arguments.

 pool
    Specify the pool to be used.